 Why aren’t Short-day Plants called Long-night Plants?

-Recent research has shown that most short-day plants are actually reacting to the duration of continuous darkness!
-For these plants, if the period of darkness is interrupted by a brief period of light, they won’t flower, even though the duration of light is short enough and the total duration of darkness is long enough.
+Recent research has shown that most short-day species are actually reacting to the duration of continuous darkness!
+For these plants, if the long period of darkness is interrupted by a brief period of light, they won’t flower, even though the hours of light are short enough and the total length of darkness is long enough.
 They need an uninterrupted period of darkness that is longer than their species-specific threshold.
-Some short-day plants cannot flower up North because by the time the days are short enough to induce flowering, there’s already been a killing frost.
+Some short plants cannot flower up North because, by the time the days are short enough to induce flowering, there’s already been a killing frost.

-Flowering for most long-day plants, on the other hand, seems to require long periods of light, and disrupting the dark period with a brief flash of light, or disrupting the light period with a brief shadow of darkness has no effect.
-Many long-day plants won’t flower in the tropics because the days never get long enough.
+Flowering for most long-days require long periods of light on the other hand, and disrupting the dark period with a brief flash of light, or disrupting the light period with a brief amount of darkness has no effect.
+Many won’t flower in the tropics because the days never last.

 Plants with specific day length requirements can be tricked into blooming out of season by manipulating the light they receive or don’t receive.